A community fights against the odds

 Learn about the impact of this film on communities.

-"Liquor Store Dreams" serves as a powerful lens into the complexities of race, community, and resilience, igniting critical conversations about social justice and reform.
-This documentary not only recounts the tragic story of Latasha Harlins but also connects it to the broader narrative of racial tensions in America, particularly in Los Angeles.
+"Liquor Store Dreams" serves as a powerful lens through which we can examine the intersection of race, community, and social justice.
+This documentary not only recounts the tragic events surrounding the murder of Latasha Harlins, which ignited the 1992 Los Angeles riots, but also highlights the ongoing struggles faced by marginalized communities.

 Dive Deeper